What Are SG&A Expenses?

-- Direct expenses are shipping expenses of the product, sales commissions.
+- Direct expenses are shipping expenses of the product and sales commissions.

-- Indirect expenses are the costs that occur throughout the process of manufacturing which include product advertising and promotional expenses, traveling expenses, and telephone bills of the sales consultants.
+- Indirect expenses are the costs that occur throughout the manufacturing process, including product advertising and promotional expenses, traveling expenses, and telephone bills of the sales consultants.

 #2 – General & Administrative Expenses

 General & Administrative Expenses are the overhead expensesOverhead ExpensesOverhead cost are those cost that is not related directly on the production activity and are therefore considered as indirect costs that have to be paid even if there is no production.
 Examples include rent payable, utilities payable, insurance payable, salaries payable to office staff, office supplies, etc. of the company.
 They are the fixed costs incurred by the company like the rent, mortgages, and insurance that need to be paid.
 It also includes all the salaries and wages of the workers.